GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_2.md

 - It is also used as a line comment in python and some other languages
   - There are line comments and block comments
   - Line comments will be ignored by interpreter after the \#
-  - Block comments will cause a whole section of code/commands to be ignored
-  - This is extremely important in scripting/programming

 - **Discussion**
   - Why didn't the last command work?